RexTyranno/Excel-AI-Interviewer/README.md

 - Richer scenario branching and multi-turn hints
 - Exportable report (PDF/Markdown) of interview summary
 - Admin panel to review events/scores

-## License

-Specify your preferred license (e.g., MIT).
-If you want, I can add the text and a `LICENSE` file.